iza611/MSc_AI_final_project/README.md

-Detecting the hand gesture of the target person among a group of people showing various hand gestures.
+Detecting the hand gesture of the target person among a group of people.
+This was a working repository for preparing the datasets, training all the ML models and putting it all together into the 'Person-Tailored Gesture Classification' program.
+This was then packed into an easily downloadable 'program.tar.gz' file.

-Repository content:
+# Repository content:
 ```
 ├── datasets
 │   ├── SIGGI_small           # Small subset of images from the SIGGI dataset for program presentation